ereizas/Appropriate-Music-Separator/README.md

 ## Spotify Setup

 You can skip steps 1-5 if you are **not** on a Windows machine.
 These steps are necessary in order to get some required info to put into the program.
+The Spotify playlist creation may take about 1.5 to 7 times the amount of songs not marked explicit in the playlist in seconds.
+For example, if you have 30 songs not marked explicit in your playlist, this program can take about 45 to 210 seconds to finish.
+This is due to the search times for the APIs I was able to find. *If your playlist is especially long (a few hundred songs most of which do not have explicit labels), then you should go into the settings and make sure your computer does not fall asleep during the duration of the program (you will most likely need to set "Sleep on battery power" and "Sleep on charge" to Never).

 1. Press the Windows button (or click on the search bar in the bottom left corner of your home screen)
 2. Search "Control Panel" and click on the app